sourcegraph/about/blogposts/5-easy-ways-to-start-contributing-to-docker-using-sourcegraph.md

 ### Step 5: Select an issue and start coding!

 Now that you have a decent picture of the Docker codebase as a whole, take a look at the [issue tracker](https://github.com/docker/docker/issues) to see what needs working on, and reach out to members of the Docker community with questions you aren’t able to answer yourself.
-Because you’ve taken the time to explore and understand the code, you’ll be better equipped to ask smart questions and know where specific issues fit into the broader picture.
+Because you've taken the time to explore and understand the code, you’ll be better equipped to ask smart questions and know where specific issues fit into the broader picture.

 And if you feel up for it, take notes along the way, document your experience, and write it up as a blog post like this one.
 The Docker team would love to hear about your experience diving into their code.